Three Creek Sno Park is one of more than a dozen snow parks (also spelled sno-parks) in central Oregon.

 A partially obscured view of South Sister from the warming hut at Three Creek Sno Park.

-Three Creek Sno-Park has a lot of hills and ungroomed trails, which can make snowshoeing and cross-country skiing difficult.
+Three Creek Sno-Park also has a lot of hills and ungroomed trails, which can make snowshoeing and cross-country skiing difficult.

 We recommend a backcountry cross-country ski setup and already having some experience cross country skiing.
 Three Creek is not for beginner Nordic skiers.